ltw-webdev-4/curriculum/week-09.md

 ---
-topic: "Navigations"
+topic: "Navigations & sections"
-desc: "Big websites usually have multiple navigation styles; each navigation is a unique design that needs to be systemized into a reusable pattern."
+desc: "Big websites usually have multiple navigation styles, each navigation is a unique design.
+And different sections that act as secondary navigation driving people to specific locations."
 clr: "1, 2, 3, 4"

 video_tutorials: